DoSomething/user-api/documentation/endpoints/v2/users.md

 </details>

 ## Retrieve a User
-Get profile data for a specific user.
-This can be retrieved with either the user's Northstar ID (which is automatically generated when a new database record is created), a mobile phone number, or an email address.
+Get profile data for a specific user by the user's Northstar ID.

-Fetching a user via username, email, or mobile requires either the `admin` scope, or an "admin" or "staff" role with the appropriate scope.
+Fetching a user requires either the `admin` scope, or an "admin" or "staff" role with the appropriate scope.

 ```
-GET /v2/users/id/<user_id>
-GET /v2/users/mobile/<mobile>
-GET /v2/users/email/<email>
+GET /v2/users/:user_id
 ```

 <details>